 Anguilla typically isn’t an island that is shortlisted by the budget-conscious.
 Esteemed resorts set on pearly sands, like Cap Juluca ($1,000 per night), attract an A-list clientele.
 Yet, the owners of that aforementioned resort also opened the more affordable 27-room Anacaona.
-Fluffed up in Med-bbean style—white stucco, pink roof tiles, casual breeziness—rates at Anacaona start at $160.
+Fluffed up in Med-bbean style, the hotel has white stucco, pink roof tiles, and casual breeziness.
 With Meads Bay a 5-minute walk away, the two pools may go ignored.
-Peak-season rooms are $265; but with minimum-night packages, the rate falls to $228 during January and March.
+Peak-season rooms are $310.

 Insider Tip: The inn will boat you to nearby beaches that are great for swimming, like Pigeon Beach.

 PLAN YOUR TRIP: Visit Fodor’s Antigua Guide

 If Don Draper went AWOL in the Caribbean, we’d look for him lounging on the patio of one of the pastel bungalows on Staniel Cay with a rum punch in hand.
 After all, Staniel Cay Yacht Club, which opened in 1956, has hosted many mid-century icons, including Sean Connery and Sammy Davis, Jr. The club was also the backdrop for two James Bond movies.
 Most days here are filled with boating, beach bumming, and pirating: Johnny Depp has been seen loitering in the screened-in bar.